Skip to Main ContentWright Library Princeton Theological Seminary

 Perlego logo

 Many e-books, including numerous biblical commentaries, are available via Perlego.
-Some of these books are currently not searchable in Summon, so if you can’t find an e-book in Summon, try searching for it in Perlego.
+Some Perlego titles are not available to U.S. customers like Wright Library.
+Also, other books are currently not searchable in Summon.
+If you can’t find an e-book in Summon, try searching for it directly in Perlego.

 When you click the link, you will be prompted to register.
 If you've already registered, look for "Login" in the upper right.
 If you have any difficulty, please contact the Discovery & Web Services Librarian